zeek/spicy-wireshark/README.md

 helpful, as we clearly want to see the individual requests as they arrive.

-[^end-of-stream]: This may be: never!
+[^end-of-stream]: This may be never!
 Wireshark doesn't reliably flag the end of a TCP stream to a dissector; and if the plugin doesn't learn about the end of the stream, it will not show any dissected data at all by default.
-So if your TCP-based dissector doesn't seem to display anythings at all, keep reading for how to provide display hints.
+So if your TCP-based dissector doesn't seem to display anything at all, keep reading for how to provide display hints.

 To address this, a dissector needs to provide a little more help: it